Skip to content

 If you prefer listening to reading, industry-related podcasts are another great way to increase your vocabulary.
 Real estate podcasts focusing on digital mortgage and digital transformation can expose you to new concepts and industry changes, effortlessly increasing your understanding of the changing landscape and preparing you for the future.
 Some of Stavvy’s favorite podcast episodes include:

-4. Write down digital mortgage terms you don’t know and look them up in a glossary
+4. Write down digital mortgage terms you don’t know and look them up using reliable industry sources

 As you read, listen, or get involved in more digital mortgage conversations and business decisions, take note of any words or phrases you don’t understand.
-Afterward, look them up in a digital mortgage glossary.
+Afterward, look them up.
 If the terms and concepts you’ve jotted down are more technical or legal, you may need to reference vetted industry resources, like MISMO®, or connect with secondary market and title insurance underwriting contacts, for additional clarity.

 Learning something new is not always comfortable at first, but by challenging yourself to use new terms in your day-to-day work life, you’ll be a digital mortgage expert in no time.